getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-bundle-images.md

 First, Porter copies its runtime plus any mixins into the `.cnab/app` directory of your bundle.

 Porter locates available mixins in the $PORTER_HOME/mixins directory.
 By default, the Porter home directory is located in ~/.porter.
-In this example, we are using the exec mixin, so the $PORTER_HOME/mixins/exec directory will be copied into the invocation image.
+In this example, we are using the exec mixin, so the $PORTER_HOME/mixins/exec directory will be copied into the bundle image.
 When a mixin is installed, it contains binaries for multiple operating systems.
-The correct binary will be copied into the bundle's .cnab directory for use in the invocation image.
+The correct binary will be copied into the bundle's .cnab directory for use in the bundle image.

 After copying any mixins to the .cnab directory, a Dockerfile is generated: